Coldcard/firmware/README.md

 You may need to reboot to avoid a `DISPLAY is not set` error.

+You may need to `brew upgrade gcc-arm-embedded` because we need 10.2 or higher.

 #### Big Sur Issues

 - `defaults write org.python.python ApplePersistenceIgnoreState NO` will supress a warning